-One of it worth being mentioned is hawkBit from the Eclipse IoT project, which also provides some strategies for rollout management for larger-scale device farms.
+One such service worth being mentioned is hawkBit from the Eclipse IoT project, which also provides some strategies for rollout management for larger-scale device farms.

-RAUC hawkBit updater (C)
+RAUC hawkBit Updater (C)

-The rauc-hawkbit-updater is a separate application project developed under the rauc organization umbrella.
+The rauc-hawkbit-updater is a separate application project developed under the RAUC organization umbrella.
 It aims to provide a ready-to-use bridge between the hawkBit REST DDR API on one side and the RAUC D-Bus API on the other.